Yep, WordPress is free. With all the free WordPress themes available, why pay for something that you can get for free? Read on…

 Make the Wise Business Decision

-Again, there are some nice free themes out there.
+Again, there are some excellent free themes out there.
 Most of the quality free themes coincidentally are offered by premium WordPress theme developers.
-This is their way of giving you a taste of their work and to help get the word out about their premium theme offerings.
+This approach is the developer's way of giving you a taste of their work and helping get the word out about their premium theme offerings.

-Less than $100 for a quality cutting-edge supported WordPress site design — priceless!
+$100-150 for a quality cutting-edge supported WordPress site design — priceless.

 At your service,